This Article Is About Home Loan With Recent Late Payments Mortgage Guidelines

 - Credit scores under 640 are considered poor credit scores

 A mortgage loan application can have prior bad credit and qualify for a mortgage loan.

 Qualifying For Mortgage With Outstanding Collections And Charge Offs

-- A mortgage applicant can have open collection accounts with credit balances and does not have to pay off the credit balance off in order to qualify for a mortgage loan
+- Borrowers do not have to pay off the credit balance in order to qualify for a mortgage loan

 Qualifying For Mortgage After Bankruptcy And Housing Event

-- A mortgage loan applicant can qualify for a FHA insured mortgage loan after a foreclosure and /or after a deed in lieu of foreclosure after three years from the recorded date of the foreclosure and/or deed in lieu of foreclosure
+- Borrowers can qualify after foreclosure and /or after a deed in lieu of foreclosure after three years from the recorded date of the foreclosure and/or deed in lieu of foreclosure

 - Mortgage loan applicant needs to show they have been making at least three payments by providing three canceled checks

 FHA Loan With Bad Credit

 HUD is extremely generous when it comes to their mortgage guidelines for home buyers with prior bad credit.